Jackksonns/Router-R1-demo/README.md

 We sincerely thank [Deepseek-R1](https://github.com/deepseek-ai/DeepSeek-R1) and [Search-R1](https://github.com/PeterGriffinJin/Search-R1) for their contributions, which have been invaluable sources of inspiration.
 This project builds upon the foundation laid by [veRL](https://github.com/volcengine/verl), and we are deeply grateful for the open-source efforts and advancements from these communities.

-**Special thanks to [Jackksonns](https://github.com/Jackksonns) for adapting Router-R1 to RTX 3090 environment and creating this demonstration version.**

 ## 📚 Citation